 That said, sometimes even a huge fan has to make some hard choices for the sake of her children.
 So when I knew I had to be brave to write my Brave movie review, I took a deep breath and went for it.

 What I am about to say is not popular opinion.
 And I almost hesitate to share it.
 But as a mother with young children (boys at that), I want to share my honest opinion about Brave.
 And the truth is, I did not love the latest Disney/Pixar movie.

-I am about to share some major spoilers for the movie so if you don’t want to be spoiled, please feel free to click away from this post and read about all the things I DO love about Disney here and here or here.
+I am about to share some major spoilers for this animated feature so if you don’t want to be spoiled, please feel free to click away from this post and read about all the things I DO love about Disney here and here or here.